Republic of Crimea (1992–1995)

-The Republic of Crimea was the interim name of a polity on the Crimean peninsula between the dissolution of the Crimean Autonomous Soviet Socialist Republic in 1992 and the abolition of the Crimean Constitution by the Ukrainian Parliament in 1995.
-This period was one of conflict with the Ukrainian government over the levels of autonomy that Crimea enjoyed in relation to Ukraine and links between the ethnically Russian Crimea and the Russian Federation.
+The Republic of Crimea was the interim name of a polity on the Crimean peninsula from the dissolution of the Crimean Autonomous Soviet Socialist Republic in 1992 to the abolition of the Crimean Constitution by the Ukrainian Parliament in 1995.
+This period was one of conflict with the Ukrainian government over the levels of autonomy that Crimea enjoyed in relation to Ukraine, and links between Crimea and the Russian Federation.

-Background

-Crimea is overwhelmingly ethnically Russian at around 70% of the population in 1994, unlike any other area of Ukraine.
-Traditionally it had been a part of Russia, although this had changed in 1954 with the transfer of Crimea to the Ukrainian Soviet Socialist Republic.
-With the breakup of the Soviet Union in 1991 there were fears that an independent Ukraine would aggressively follow a policy of Ukrainianization on the ethnically Russian peninsula.
-There were also conflicting claims between Russia and Ukraine for ownership of the Russian Black Sea fleet and the strategic Sevastopol Naval Base.

 Crimean ASSR

+Following Soviet victory in the Civil War and establishment of the new Soviet administrative units, Crimea was granted Autonomous Soviet Socialist Republic status in 1921 as part of the Soviet korenizatsiia policy for Crimean Tatars.
+It was meant to grant a degree of autonomy for national minorities within much larger Soviet republics.
+After World War II the Soviet government accused Crimean Tatars of alleged crimes during the war and had them deported in 1945.
+Without a national minority (of Tatars), Crimea was stripped of its autonomous republic status and became the Crimean oblast of the Russian SFSR.

-From the establishment of Soviet control over Crimea in 1921 until the German occupation in September 1942, Crimea had a degree of autonomy as the Crimean Autonomous Socialist Soviet Republic of the Russian SFSR.
-To punish the Crimean Tartars for their alleged crimes during the war, in 1945 the Republic's status was reduced to a Crimean oblast in the Russian SFSR with less autonomy.
-The oblast was transferred to the Ukrainian Soviet Socialist Republic in 1954.
-In January 1991 the Crimean sovereignty referendum was held to increase Crimean autonomy within Ukraine by re-establishing the Crimean ASSR and approved by 94%. of voters on a turnout above 80%.
+In February 1954 the Crimean oblast was transferred to the Ukrainian Soviet Socialist Republic.
+As part of Ukraine it retained its oblast status until January 1991, when the Crimean sovereignty referendum was held to increase Crimean autonomy within Ukraine by re-establishing the Crimean ASSR and approved by 94% of voters on a turnout above 80%.
 In September 1991 the Crimean Parliament declared the territory to be a sovereign constituent part of Ukraine.

-In August 1991, Yuriy Meshkov established the Republican Movement of Crimea which was registered on 19 November to revive the republican status of the region and its sovereignty.
-With the help of the Black Sea Fleet administration, in February 1992 the movement initiated gathering of signatures for a referendum for Crimea in the new Soviet Union.
+In August 1991, Yuriy Meshkov established the Republican Movement of Crimea, which was registered on 19 November, to revive the republican status of the region and its sovereignty.
+With the help of the Black Sea Fleet administration, in February 1992 the movement initiated the gathering of signatures for a referendum for Crimea in the new Soviet Union.